craftcms/docs/docs/5.x/upgrade.md

     :::

     While you’re at it, review your project’s [other dependencies](#entry-scripts)!
 You may also need to add `"php": "8.2"` to your [platform](https://getcomposer.org/doc/06-config.md#platform) requirements, or remove it altogether.

 1. Run `composer update`.
 1. Make any required changes to your [configuration](#configuration).
 1. Run `php craft up`.
-1. Remove your database character set and collation settings from `.env` (and `db.php`—even if you didn’t modify it during the upgrade), then run `php craft db/convert-charset`.
+1. MySQL users: Remove your database character set and collation settings from `.env` (and `db.php`—even if you didn’t modify it during the upgrade), then run `php craft db/convert-charset`.

 Your site is now running Craft 5!
 If you began this process with no deprecation warnings, you’re nearly done.